os6sense/xumlidot/README.md

 ## OPTIONS

+  --title
-  --title Provides a title to use for the diagram
+  Provides a title to use for the diagram

+  --model
-  --model Provides a name for the model
+  Provides a name for the model

+  --dot
-  --dot Output diagram using dot
+  Output diagram using dot

+  --xmi
-  --xmi Output diagram using xmi
+  Output diagram using xmi

+  --puml
-  --puml Output diagram using plantuml syntax (TODO; low on my list) --yuml Output diagram using yuml syntax (TODO; lower on my list)
+  Output diagram using plantuml syntax (TODO; low on my list)

+  --yuml
+  Output diagram using yuml syntax (TODO; very low on my list)

+  --debug
-  --debug Output (possibly too much) debug info.
+  Output (possibly too much) debug info.

+  --exclude
-  --exclude exclude directories or filenames matching string or pattern
+  Exclude directories or filenames matching string or pattern

+  --no-inheritance
-  --no-inheritance Dont output inheritence links
+  Dont output inheritence links

+  --no-composition
-  --no-composition Dont output composition links
+  Dont output composition links

+  --no-uses
-  --no-uses (TODO: totally, incorporate include/extend as inheritence)
+  (TODO: totally, incorporate include/extend as inheritence)

+  --rails
-  --rails (TODO: Gets additional rails knowledge such as model attributes)
+  (TODO: Gets additional rails knowledge such as model attributes)

+  --split=n
-  --split=n (TODO: Split into n diagrams where there are distinct class clusters)
+  (TODO: Split into n diagrams where there are distinct class clusters)

   --sequence=CLASS.method_name (TODO: Sequence diagram output starting with )